SolipParkLab/PriMet_Fitness/CODE/README.md

 - *Survival* folder has the code to classify the samples according their mutation status based on the significant and non-sifnificant 2-way and 3-way interactions and run the Cox regression models.

-The additional script is necessary, as it includes functions used by the other scripts.
+The additional script is necessary as it includes functions used by the other scripts.